 |ANZ Progress Saver account|

 Saving can be challenging, and a disciplined savings plan could make all the difference.
-An ANZ Progress Saver could help you on the way to achieving your savings goals and you could also be eligible for a discount on your ANZ Standard Variable Rate Home Loan or ANZ Variable Rate Residential Investment Loan^.
+An ANZ Progress Saver could help you on the way to achieving your savings goals and you could also be eligible to apply for a discount of 0.20% p.a. off the interest rate on a new ANZ Standard Variable Rate Home Loan or ANZ Variable Rate Residential Investment Loan^.

 |Lenders Mortgage Insurance|